aivovk/IJMS-IDP-dimensions/README.txt

 This is a coarse-grained Brownian (overdamped Langevin) dynamics simulation code with optional implicit hydrodynamic interactions using the Rotne-Prager-Yamakawa tensor.
 The model is explained in detail in Chapter 2 Section 3 of [1].
+The program is not parallelized, but includes GPU device code which can speed up the operations involving the mobility matrix considerably, although the Makefile will need to be altered to enable it.

 The program is currently set up to simulate a single polymer but can be altered to simulate systems with multiple polymers and nanoparticles.
 The individual monomers/particles can have different properties such as LJ interaction radius, hydrodynamic radius, cohesiveness, and charge.
 Other properties of the simulation can be modified via a settings file.
-Extensive documentation is currently lacking and some parts of the code are outdated, both will be improved in the near future.
+Extensive documentation is currently lacking and some parts of the code are outdated/poorly designed, both will be improved in the near future.

 Dependencies:
 GSL